singnet/dev-portal/docs/all/service-integration-guidelines.md

 - The original work (code, paper, model etc) is clearly mentioned and properly linked in README.
 - The authors of the original code or model(s) are clearly mentioned in README.
 - Any licenses attached to the original work is mentioned in README.
-- The terms of any license attached to the original work allows its use in SNET.
+- The terms of any license attached to the original work allows its use in SingularityNET.

 See [this example](https://github.com/singnet/dnn-model-services) of a third-party based service documentation which is fully compliant with these guidelines.